 Prior to this offering, there has been no public market for the Common Stock of the Company.
-It is currently estimated that the initial public offering price will be between \$10.00 and \$12.00 per share.
-See "Underwriting" for a discussion of the factors to be considered in determining the initial public offering price.
-The Common Stock has been approved for quotation and trading, subject to official notice of issuance, on the Nasdaq National Market under the symbol "MTEX."

-SEE "RISK FACTORS" COMMENCING ON PAGE 8 FOR A DISCUSSION OF CERTAIN FACTORS THAT SHOULD BE CONSIDERED BY PROSPECTIVE PURCHASERS OF THE COMMON STOCK OFFERED HEREBY.
+See "Plan of Distribution" for a discussion of the factors considered in determining the initial public offering price.
+The Common Stock has been approved, subject to the fulfillment of certain conditions, for quotation and trading on the Nasdaq National Market under the symbol "MTEX."
+SEE "RISK FACTORS" COMMENCING ON PAGE 7 FOR A DISCUSSION OF CERTAIN FACTORS THAT SHOULD BE CONSIDERED BY PROSPECTIVE PURCHASERS OF THE COMMON STOCK OFFERED HEREBY.